Abraaj Group says plans to buy Kenyan coffee chain Java House

-NAIROBI Emerging markets-focused private equity firm Abraaj Group said on Monday it planned to fully acquire leading Kenyan coffee chain Java House from its present owners for an undisclosed amount.
+NAIROBI (Reuters) - Emerging markets-focused private equity firm Abraaj Group said on Monday it planned to fully acquire leading Kenyan coffee chain Java House from its present owners for an undisclosed amount.

 Java House founder Kevin Ashley in 2012 sold a 90 percent stake to Africa-focused Emerging Capital Partners (ECP) for an undisclosed amount.
 Ashley continues to hold 10 percent in the coffee chain.